-I have a lot of experience of - and a professional interest in - working with issues around anxiety, anger, bereavement, creativity, depression, self-esteem, loss, betrayal, learning disabilities especially autism and aspergers, couples and relationships, separation, careers, young people, personal development and work related stress.
+I have extensive experience of working with issues around anxiety, anger, bereavement, creativity, depression, self-esteem, loss, betrayal, learning difficulties, especially Autism and ADHD, couples and relationships, separation, careers, young people, personal development and work related stress.

 I believe that any of us can find ourselves in difficult situations where, for many reasons, life can become a struggle, or hard to bear alone.
 I provide humanistic counselling therapy from a person-centred theoretical basis.
 Person-centred counselling works from the belief system that we have, at our core, the need or drive to develop, change and improve as best we can.
 I firmly believe that given the right circumstances a person can fulfil any number of their possibilities in life.
 Counselling offers a safe environment for you to change and grow but also to come to terms with and find acceptance of parts of yourself or your life that you may not like.
 I would very much like to be able to help you in this.